zhenyahodges/SuggestIt/README.md

 ### <span style="color:#c2e2ee">**Profile**</span>

 Logged users can:
+* View their details
 * View the feedback cards they created, edit & delete them.
+* View a list of the suggestions they made, edit & delete them.
 * Create new feedback cards
-* View a list of the suggestions they made, edit & delete them.

 #